 Take a sneak peek inside the new Starbucks in West Sussex ahead of opening day tomorrow

+Look inside the new Starbucks in West Sussex as the coffee shop and drive-thru opens today

 Located on Rustington Retail Park, also home to Dunelm, Halfords and Pets at Home, the branch will be the international coffee chain’s first in the Littlehampton area.